-This is the third and final installment of “A Long Weekend in Burgundy France”.
-So, here’s what we did and where we ate on Day 3 and Day 4.
-Thanks for following along and enjoy!
+After a short Halloween detour, I’m back with the final installment of “A Long Weekend in Burgundy France”.
+Here’s what we did and where we ate on Day 3 and Day 4.

 We have two appointments for wine tastings and tours.
 Our first is at Domaine Pierre Amiot et Fils, in the village of Morey St. Denis.
 With a population of only 687, it’s everything you’d imagine in a French village in the countryside!
 But don’t take my word for it - I’ll let the photos speak for themselves.